ChatTriggers/slate/source/includes/_objects.md

 Let's break this down.
 First, we call the function "getKeyBindFromKey" and save the result in a variable.
 This result is our finished KeyBind.
 We pass into this function a keyCode, from the [Keyboard](http://legacy.lwjgl.org/javadoc/org/lwjgl/input/Keyboard.html) class.

 Next, we have our function.
-First, it tries to get the Keybind for our specified key from MinecraftVars.
+First, it tries to get the Keybind for our specified key from Client.
 We do this because if we want a keybind Minecraft already uses, we don't want to override it.
 However, if Minecraft isn't using that key (because the function returned null), we need to make our own, with the description and key we specified.